Why A $790 Balenciaga Hoodie Has A World Food Programme Logo

 balenciaga partner with the world food programme to draw attention to the recent spike in global hunger https://t.co/tUvUB3RKm1 pic.twitter.com/jeVbbuI5L9— i-D (@i_D) March 5, 2018

 The idea of buying an item of clothing, with a portion of the purchase price donated to a good cause, has been around for a while.
 Since 2006, (RED) has teamed up with brands like Apple, Gap and Emporio Armani, selling everything from iPhones to lip balm and donating $600 million from the purchases to the Global Fund to Fight AIDS, Tuberculosis and Malaria.
 In 2013, Gucci sold a $1,000-plus leather bag to benefit UNICEF.
-And Bulgari sells jewelry items like a $770 silver necklace with the Save the Children logo — and some proceeds going to the charity.
+And Bulgari sells jewelry items like a $770 silver necklace with the Save the Children logo — with some proceeds going to the charity.

 Balenciaga's collaboration with the WFP has brought renewed attention to this type of charity partnership.
 Partly it's because of the high prices charged for items that usually sell for far, far less.
-And partly it's because of the desire of WFP to have their logo displayed on the bodies of celebrities and "influencers" — people who have huge followings on social media.
+And partly it's because of the desire of WFP to have its logo displayed on the bodies of celebrities and "influencers" — people who have huge followings on social media.

 The charity and fashion house are transparent about the financial arrangement — up to a point.
 According to Balenciaga, 10% of the sale price of each item in the collection — sold online and at retail stores like Barneys New York and Saks Fifth Avenue — goes to the U.N. agency.
 In addition, Balenciaga donated $250,000 to the U.N. agency when the collaboration was set up.